 Short term test devices are convenient in that they will provide results quickly, while long term test devices offer a more reliable average radon level.
 This is due to the longer exposure period accounting for all the fluctuations in radon levels throughout the measurement period.
 At Radonova we offer high quality, easy to use radon test kits that are used by homeowners and radon professionals to accurately determine radon levels.

 Should you test for radon?

-Every home will have varying levels of radon gas and being a colorless, odorless gas, testing for radon is the only way to know what your home’s radon level is.
-Even homes within the same vicinity will have levels that vary from home to home meaning your neighbor’s low radon level will not pertain to your own home.
+Every home will have varying levels of radon gas, and with it being a colorless, odorless gas, testing for radon is the only way to know what your home’s radon level is.
+There are many factors that contribute to each individual home’s radon level.
+This means houses in the same area, on the same block, even next door will have varying radon levels..

-If you are looking to protect your household, then you need a company that understands exactly what is happening in the world around you.
-Radon is a legitimate threat that you cannot see or smell,it is all around you even though you are unable to perceive it.
-You need an understanding of what is going on around you in order to protect yourself.
-Radonova has the competence and expertise that you need to deliver the protection that will insulate your household from the ongoing threat of deadly radon gas.
-Any of Radonova’s test kits, the Radtrak², Rapidos, and QuickScreen, can efficiently measure the radon level in your home and our ISO 17025 certified lab will analyze and accurately report your home’s radon level to help you decide on taking any corrective action.
+If you are looking to protect your household from radon, then you need a company that understands the risks that face your family.
+Radon is a legitimate threat that you cannot see or smell.
+It could be all around you even though you are unable to perceive it.
+You need a better understanding of what is going on in the air around you in order to protect yourself.
+Radonova has the expertise that you need to protect your household from the ongoing threat of deadly radon gas.
+Any of Radonova’s test kits, including the Radtrak², Rapidos, and QuickScreen, can efficiently measure the radon level in your home.
+Our certified lab will analyze and accurately report your home’s radon level to help you decide on taking any corrective action.

 Give the experts at Radonova a call or an email to determine the perfect radon test kit your household needs.